IbrahimKhaliliye/AI-Generated-Speech-Detection/README.md

 - **Miscellaneous:**
   - `testrforrest.py`: Python script for testing a random forest model for classification tasks.
   - `Software.py`: Python script for software-related functionality.
-  - `AImodel.py`: Python script for an AI model for classification tasks.
   - `settings.json`: Configuration file for terminal settings to disable OneDNN optimizations for TensorFlow.

 ## Getting Started